eunkyuh/eunkyuh.github.io/_pages/cv.md

 Education
 ======
+* Ph.D in Astronomy, Boston University, July 2020
+* M.S. in Astronomy, Boston University, September 2016
 * B.S. in Astronomy & Astrophysics and Physics with Honors, Minor in Mathematics, The Pennsylvania State University, December 2012
-* M.S. in Astronomy, Boston University, September 2016
-* Ph.D in Astronomy, Boston University, July 2020

 Professional Positions
 ======
 * IGRINS postdoctoral fellow, August 2020 - Current
   * The University of Texas at Austin
+  * Duties included:
-  * Duties included: Supporting IGRINS observations at Gemini-South telescope, Measuring magnetic field strengths of low-mass stars using high-resolution near-infrared spectra, Conducting a radial velocity survey to monitor binary stars and developing a tool to optimize observation schedules for a given telescope location and night for the survey using a reinforcement learning algorithm.
-Co-advising graduate students on their thesis projects and providing hands-on guidance
+    * Supporting IGRINS observations at Gemini-South telescope
+    * Measuring magnetic field strengths of low-mass stars using high-resolution near-infrared spectra
+    * Conducting a radial velocity survey to monitor binary stars
+    * Developing a tool to optimize observation schedules for a given telescope location and night for the survey using a reinforcement learning algorithm
+    * Co-advising graduate students on their thesis projects and providing hands-on guidance

   * Supervisors: Professor Dan Jaffe, Dr. Gregory Mace

 * Graduate Research Assistant, 2015 - 2020
   * Boston University
+  * Duties included:
-  * Duties included: determined a precise mass-radius relationship of M dwarfs from Kepler eclipsing binaries, conducted follow-up observations of M dwarf eclipsing binaries, Searched for low-mass eclipsing binaries in TESS using machine learning algorithm, Mentored undergraduate researchers and provided guidance for their research
+    * Determing a precise mass-radius relationship of M dwarfs from Kepler eclipsing binaries,
+    * Conducting follow-up observations of M dwarf eclipsing binaries
+    * Searching for low-mass eclipsing binaries in TESS using machine learning algorithm,
+    * Mentoring undergraduate researchers and provided guidance for their research

   * Advisor: Professor Philip Muirhead

 * Research Assistant, 2013 - 2014
   * Center for Exoplanets and Habitable Worlds, The Pennsylvania State University
+  * Duties included:
-  * Duties included: investigated open cluster candidate Loden1 through radial velocity measurements from SALT spectra, spectroscopic studies of Ruprecht 147 white dwarfs and M dwarfs using SALT & GTC OSIRIS spectra
+    * Investigating open cluster candidate Loden1 through radial velocity measurements from SALT spectra
+    * Conduct spectroscopic studies of Ruprecht 147 white dwarfs and M dwarfs using SALT & GTC OSIRIS spectra
   * Advisor: Professor Jason Wright

 * Undergraduate Researcher, 2010 - 2012
   * The Pennsylvania State University
+  * Duties included
-  * Duties included: maintained and extended the Exoplanet Orbit Database and exoplanets.org
+    * Maintaining and extending the Exoplanet Orbit Database and exoplanets.org
   * Advisor: Professor Jason Wright

 <!-- Skills